 - As a public cloud service from a provider, in which the user has control over the deployment of software with few configuration options, and the provider produces the servers, storage, networks, middleware, database, operating system and other services to host the user’s application.

-Businesses rely on PaaS providers for main services, application hosting for example, and the PaaS provider creates an environment in which users (developers and companies) can install, create, host and deploy applications and data sets.
+Businesses rely on PaaS providers for main services like application hosting for example.
+The PaaS provider creates an environment in which users (developers and companies) can install, create, host and deploy applications and data sets.
 Therefore, users don’t need to construct and maintain complex underlying services (setting up, configuring and managing elements such as servers and databases) and infrastructure and can focus on creating and running applications instead.

 A PaaS improves the speed of developing an app and allows the user to focus on the application itself.
 Development tools provided by the PaaS provider are customized according to the needs of the user and the user can choose to maintain the PaaS software, or have the provider maintain it.